kubewarden/docs/docs/howtos/policy-servers/03-production-deployments.md

   ]
 ---

 PolicyServers are critical to the cluster.
-Reliability of them is paramount as they process Admission Requests destined to the Kube API via the Validating and Mutating Webhooks.
+Reliability of them is important as they process Admission Requests destined for the Kube API via the Validating and Mutating Webhooks.

-As in other Dynamic Admission Controllers, this process happens prior to the requests reaching the Kube API server.
-Hence, latency or service hiccups from the Dynamic Admission Controller may introduce to the cluster inconsistency, Denial Of Service, or deadlock.
+As with other Dynamic Admission Controllers, this process happens before requests reach the Kube API server.
+Latency or service delays by the Dynamic Admission Controller may introduce cluster inconsistency, Denial of Service, or deadlock.

-Kubewarden provides several ways to increase the realibility of PolicyServers.
+Kubewarden provides several ways to increase the reliability of PolicyServers.
-Production deployments can vary a great deal, it is up to the operator to adapt and configure the deployment for their needs.
+Production deployments can vary a great deal, it is up to the operator to configure the deployment for their needs.

 # PodDistruptionBudgets

 The Kubewarden controller can create a [PodDisruptionBudget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) (PDB) for the policy-server Pods.
-This controls the range of policy-server Pod replicas associated with the PolicyServer, thus ensuring high availability and controlled eviction in case of node maintenance, scaling operations or cluster upgrades.
+This controls the range of policy-server Pod replicas associated with the PolicyServer, ensuring high availability and controlled eviction in case of node maintenance, scaling operations or cluster upgrades.

-This is achieved by setting `spec.minAvailable`, or `spec.maxUnavailable` of the PolicyServer resource (only one of them):
+This is achieved by setting `spec.minAvailable`, or `spec.maxUnavailable` of the PolicyServer resource:

 - `minAvailable`: specifies the minimum number of policy-server Pods that must be available at all times.
 Can be an integer or a percentage.